-- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - A small needle (cannula) will be placed in the back of your hand
+· You will be prepared for the procedure as per local protocol

-- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - · X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first - The doctor will direct the injections to the area(s) suspected to be a source of pain.
+- Observations such as blood pressure and pulse rate may be made - · A small needle (cannula) will be placed in the back of your hand - · You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - · X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the injection(s) to the nerves carrying sensation from the area(s) suspected to be a source of pain.
 When the injections are made, you may feel pressure, tightness or a pushing sensation.
 If there is any discomfort, do let the doctor know